 - Thirstier than normal

 It is important to rest between workouts to allow your body to recover.
+Speed up your recovery with stretching and a vibrating foam roller – two best ways to relieve soreness.
 While you rest between workouts, you should also take one full day of rest every week.
 This means no training of any kind.

 One downfall of overtraining is it can raise your cortisol levels, which can actually make you gain weight.
 If you are running to help you lose weight, you want to keep an eye on your metabolism and make sure to take those rest periods.

 Another downside to overtraining is adrenal fatigue, which is when your body stops producing enough cortisol and some types of adrenaline.
 This can result in nutrient deficiencies, loss of appetite, fatigue, and difficulty sleeping.
 If this is not caught in time, Addison’s Disease can develop and you may need hormone replacement therapy.

 Did you forget to train before a race or wish you had trained more?
 Training too hard before a race will cause injuries and make the race that much more painful during and after the run.